 “It is health that is real wealth and not pieces of gold and silver.”

 Where are you in your journey towards improving your health?

 Would you like insight into your key nutritional needs?

 Thinking of trying a special diet like keto, carnivore or GAPS?

 Confused about what supplements are right for you?

 A Hair Mineral Analysis and Individualized Nutrition Plan can help.
-With hair mineral analysis and an Individualized Nutrition Plan, you will receive information and recommendations tailored to you, not simply based on your age and generalities about your condition.
+I can create a nutrition plan for you that will give you information and recommendations tailored to you, not simply based on your age and generalities about your condition.
+Individualization is very important.

 To enable clients to improve their health on all levels; physical, mental, emotional and spiritual, through individualized and balanced nutrition and other simple, inexpensive modalities that support the body’s vitality.

 Have you noticed that many of today’s approaches to improving health, whether “natural” or conventional, are more like bandaids than like real healing?
 Often the remedy works for a while, but then it stops working.
 Nutritional Balancing and healing through balanced, mineral nutrition are different.
-They are also, perhaps, much slower, and a bit more work, but, they are methods of real prevention and improvement, because they address the root level of our health, the body’s mineral system.
+They are also, perhaps, slower, and a bit more work, but, they are methods of real prevention and improvement, and the solutions are lasting, because they address the root level of health, the body’s mineral system.